-Russia's post-war ambitions in Syria are leading it to prolong its military presence and expand its political and economic influence in the country, and that is bound to cause friction with Iran, whose Islamic Revolutionary Guard Corps (IRGC) also seeks to consolidate its presence in Syria, experts say.
+Russia's post-war ambitions in Syria are leading it to prolong its military presence and expand its political and economic influence in the country, and that is bound to cause friction with Iran, whose Islamic Revolutionary Guard Corps (IRGC) also seeks to consolidate its presence in Syria, say analysts.

 President Vladimir Putin last month announced that Russian forces would remain in Syria as long as it was in Moscow's interests, despite earlier announcing Russia's mission in Syria was largely completed, AFP reported.